Slite Alternative for Small Businesses | Context Link | Context Link

 Context Link Context Link

-Where you work Slite's own web app and editor Inside ChatGPT, Claude, Gemini, Copilot the AI tools you already use
+Where you work Slite's own web app and editor From inside ChatGPT, Claude, Gemini, and any MCP-aware agent, plus a dashboard for humans observing Lenses and choosing goals

-AI model Slite's built-in AI (OpenAI/Anthropic under the hood, locked to Slite's interface) Model-agnostic works with any AI, switch as models improve
+AI model Slite's built-in AI (OpenAI/Anthropic under the hood, locked to Slite's interface) Model-agnostic on the asking side.
+Recurring AI deep research and answer composition are bundled into the service

 AI usage limits 30 AI questions/month (Standard), 100/month (Knowledge Suite) No per-question caps on retrieval

-Team size Best for 10-500 employees; Knowledge Suite requires 10-seat minimum Built for teams of 3-200
+Team size Best for 10-500 employees; Knowledge Suite requires 10-seat minimum Built for founders and small businesses of 3-200

-Best for Teams that want a structured wiki with AI search layered on top Teams that want their existing AI tools to know their business without adopting another app
+Best for Teams that want a structured wiki with AI search layered on top Founders and small businesses that want a virtual version of the business AI can ask, observe, and help evolve

 Two Approaches